BGP Enabled ServiceS (bess) Internet Drafts

 Date Milestone Associated documents

-Done Submit specification for BGP NSH controlplane to IESG as PS draft-ietf-bess-nsh-bgp-control-plane
+Done Submit specification for BGP NSH controlplane to IESG as PS rfc9015 (was draft-ietf-bess-nsh-bgp-control-plane)

 Done Submit specifications for VPLS multi-homing to IESG as PS draft-ietf-bess-vpls-multihoming